HaSPeR: An Image Repository for Hand Shadow Puppet Recognition: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this paper, we explore an intriguing subject matter, hand shadow puppetry, in the realm of computer vision.
-We introduce \hasper, a novel dataset with a sizable collection of 8,340 hand shadow puppet images distributed across 11 classes, taken from both expert and amateur puppetry performance clips.
+We introduce \hasper, a novel dataset with a sizable collection of 15,000 hand shadow puppet images distributed across 15 classes, taken from both expert and amateur puppetry performance clips, by dint of a sophisticated frame extraction process involving optical flow estimation.
 We fine-tune 31 pretrained image classification models on \haspers to establish a benchmark for the dataset.
-To explain and analyze the performance of the most erudite model, \textsc{InceptionV3}, in comparison with other baseline models, we visually manifest its feature space using the $t$-SNE dimensionality reduction technique.
-We also perform thorough qualitative and error analyses for the \textsc{InceptionV3} model.
+To explain and analyze the performance of the most erudite model, \textsc{ResNet34}, in comparison with other baseline models, we visually manifest its feature space using the $t$-SNE dimensionality reduction technique.
+We also perform thorough qualitative and error analyses for the \textsc{ResNet34} model.
 We envisage the possibility of developing applications for imparting the art of shadowgraphy, via mobile and embedded devices.
 We claim that this work is novel and significant since it is the first publicly available dataset and study on image classification benchmarking that focuses only on ombromanie.
 There are many avenues in our work that warrant further investigation.
 We hope to reconcile those desiderata by enriching our dataset with numerous permutations of arm positions and finger movements, preferably by employing more skilled individuals with varying palm and wrist structures, thereby creating more diverse silhouettes.
-We stipulate that the dataset, in a more supplemented state, will be better suited to fine-tune models with a very large number of parameters.
 We also plan to experiment with a gesture detection technology such as MediaPipe\footnote{MediaPipe --- \url{https://developers.google.com/mediapipe}} or Microsoft Kinect\footnote{Kinect for Windows --- \url{https://learn.microsoft.com/en-us/windows/apps/design/devices/kinect-for-windows}} for leveraging depth coordinates of hand landmarks \cite{Mahmud2023}, and assess their efficacy in classifying hand shadow puppets.